thenasan/sudokuresolver/README.md

 Process is as follow :

+Get list of empty case in each row ,column and grid .
+Sort the list
-Order list of empty case and process bactracking begining from case with mininum value :
+Process bactracking begining from case with mininum value

 Egg :